 “I know you’re into adventure travel,” said my friend Carol.
 “How about a walking tour and photo shoot through the swamp in the Everglades?”

 “Sure,” I replied, not considering any danger.
 Carol’s right, I’ve jumped into my fair share of crazy escapades, so why not a swamp walk?
-Besides, if former President and Mrs. Jimmy Carter could do this, why not me?
+Besides, if former President Jimmy Carter could do this, why not me?

 I flew the coop early, leaving at 5:45 AM to arrive at what is now The Center for Marine Science at Whitney Lab by 6:45 AM.Many may recall the site as the original Marineland, the world’s first oceanarium in St Augustine.